darbyjohnston/toucan/README.md

 Current limitations:
 * Audio is not yet supported
 * Nested timelines are not yet supported
-* Outputting movie files currently relies on the FFmpeg command line program (see below: FFmpeg Encoding)
+* Exporting movie files currently relies on the FFmpeg command line program (see below: FFmpeg Encoding)

 Toucan relies on the following libraries: